gitlabform/gitlabform/docs/contrib/implementation_design.md

 If you want to **add support for a new config section** (= completely new feature), then you need to:

-0. (TODO: expand this sections) Consider writing a new processor using `MultipleEntitiesProcessor` or `SingleEntityProcessor` class as a base.
+0. (TODO: expand this sections) Consider writing a new processor using `MultipleEntitiesProcessor` class as a base.
 1. Create a new class `group_<new_config_section_name>_processor` (if it applies to the group settings) or `<new_config_section_name>_processor` (if it applies to project settings) and implement two methods:
     - `_process_configuration` - which does the actual processing by calling the API and applying the changes in GitLab;